 Retrieve the lasso wire through the PassPort Button[TM] cannula.
-Advance the SutureLasso wire until the opposite end of the wire is no longer visible at the back end of the cannulated drill.
+Advance the lasso wire until the opposite end of the wire is no longer visible at the back end of the cannulated drill.
 Chuck the cannulated drill and carefully remove it from the tibia.
 Secure the lasso wire while carefully withdrawing the drill pin.

-Load the distal end of the SutureLoc implant into the loop of the lasso wire.
-The SutureLasso loop should sit half an inch proximal to the tensioning suture to ensure easy passage through the tibial tunnel.
+Load the distal end of the SutureLoc[TM] implant into the loop of the lasso wire.
+The SutureLasso[TM] loop should sit half an inch proximal to the tensioning suture to ensure easy passage through the tibial tunnel.

-Once the tail of the anchor has been shuttled, discard the SutureLasso wire.
+Once the tail of the anchor has been shuttled, discard the lasso wire.
 Keeping tension on the repair stitches, slowly lead the anchor into the joint and carefully seat the anchor just below the tibial plateau.
+Use a curette to clear the soft tissue from the aperture of the transtibial tunnel.

-Note: Great care should be taken at this step to minimize the risk of pulling the anchor through the transtibial tunnel.
+Note: Great care should be taken at this step to minimize risk of pulling the anchor through the transtibial tunnel.